Digital Publications + Sourcebooks

 Peter Morin’s Museum

 Peter Morin’s Museum is an idea in practice—and how to physically represent the structures that support the idea.
+This catalogue provides key stories, performance documentation, and notes from the exhibition of the same name.

 Layers of Influence